ashirt-ops/ashirt-server/backend/Readme.md

     * Valid Options: `"true"` or `"false"`
     * Admins can provision new local auth accounts to provide access to new users.
     * Only valid if deploying using `ashirt` authentication.
 Otherwise has no effect
+  * `APP_FRONTEND_INDEX_URL`
+    * Used by the backend to redirect to the frontend in some scenarios (e.g. Email-based recovery)
+  * `APP_BACKEND_URL`
+    * Common field used for some authentication schemes.
+Provides a mechanism for the backend to reference itself to authentication providers
+  * `APP_SUCCESS_REDIRECT_URL`
+    * Used in some authentication schemes to redirect to the frontend after a successful authentication.
+  * `APP_FAILURE_REDIRECT_URL_PREFIX`
+    * Used in some authentication schemes to redirect to the frontend after a failed authentication.
   * `AUTH_SERVICES`
     * Defines what authentication services are supported on the backend.
 This is limited by what the backend naturally supports.
     * Values must be comma separated (though commas are only needed when multiple values are used)